EleftheriaBatsou/100-days-of-code/log.md

 **Today's Progress**: I made a paint-project using canvas, html5 and some css.

-**Thoughts:** I used many new things and properties, especially in css.
+**Thoughts:** I used many new things and properties, especially in javascript.
 This project was inspired by: https://javascript30.com

 **Link to work:**Draw Like Never Before [Codepen](http://codepen.io/EleftheriaBatsou/pen/xgwPwM) or [Github](https://eleftheriabatsou.github.io/draw-like-never-before/)